SimmonsRitchie/cats/README.md

 # cats
 CLI tool that downloads a random cat jpeg from [The Cat API](https://thecatapi.com/), implemented in Go.

+Pull requests to fix bugs or add features are welcome :)

 ## Installation
 First install [Go](https://golang.org/doc/install).